andreasgrv/paws/README.md

 # Current Data

-Current word relation data in file wnsyns.tsv is from [Wordnet](http://wordnet.princeton.edu/) and exists for demonstration purposes.
+Current word relation data in file wnsyns.tsv was created using data from [Wordnet](http://wordnet.princeton.edu/) and exists for demonstration purposes.
 The format of the data in the tsv file represents links in the graph and can be replaced with your own.

 # Dependencies